Home » Law » What Will Disqualify You from Adopting a Child?

 3. Criminal History

-Types of Disqualifying Crimes
+Types of Disqualifying Criminal Offenses

 Understanding the severity and context of your criminal history helps agencies determine your suitability as an adoptive parent.